Texas-Aerial-Robotics/Controls-ROS/README.md

 ## 1. Install ROS

-   First, install ROS using the following instructions: http://wiki.ros.org/kinetic/Installation/Ubuntu
+   First, install **ROS Kinetic** using the following instructions: http://wiki.ros.org/kinetic/Installation/Ubuntu

    Do _Desktop Install_
    Make sure to follow all the way through the installation (until _Step 1.7_ at the end of the page)